Skip to Main Content

 How can I determine whether a particular journal is peer reviewed?

 The editorial information for a journal - such as the instruction to authors should say whether it undergoes a peer review process.
 This should be able to be found on a journal's web site.
 We also subscribe to a database called Ulrich's which classifies whether journals are refereed (aka peer reviewed) or not.
-See this page to learn more about scholarly materials and peer review; this page also has more information on how to check whether a journal is peer reviewed.

 Determining Whether a Journal is Peer Reviewed